University of Illinois Urbana-Champaign: Philanthropy

+Notable among significant donors, alumnus entrepreneur Thomas M. Siebel has committed nearly $150 million to the university, including $36 million to build the Thomas M. Siebel Center for Computer Science, $25 million to build the Siebel Center for Design, and $50 million to support the renamed Department of Computer Science to become Siebel School of Computing and Data Science.
+Furthermore, the Grainger Foundation (founded by alumnus W. W. Grainger) has contributed more than $300 million to the university over the last half-century, including donations for the construction of the Grainger Engineering Library.
+Larry Gies and his wife Beth donated $150 million in 2017 to the shortly thereafter renamed Gies College of Business.

 Research

 The University of Illinois Urbana-Champaign is often regarded as a world-leading magnet for engineering and sciences (both applied and basic).
 According to the National Science Foundation, the university spent $625 million on research and development in 2018, ranking it 37th in the nation.
-It is also listed as one of the Top 25 American Research Universities by The Center for Measuring University Performance.
-Beside annual influx of grants and sponsored projects, the university manages an extensive modern research infrastructure.
-The university has been a leader in computer based education and hosted the PLATO project, which was a precursor to the internet and resulted in the development of the plasma display.
+It is also listed as one of the top 25 American research universities by The Center for Measuring University Performance.

+Besides the annual influx of grants and sponsored projects, the university manages an extensive modern research infrastructure.
+The university has been a leader in computer-based education and hosted the PLATO project, which was a precursor to the internet and resulted in the development of the plasma display.
 Illinois was a 2nd-generation ARPAnet site in 1971 and was the first institution to license the UNIX operating system from Bell Labs.
+In Bill Gates' 2004 talk as part of his five-university campus tour titled "Software Breakthroughs: Solving the Toughest Problems in Computer Science," he mentioned that Microsoft hired more graduates from the University of Illinois Urbana-Champaign than from any other university in the world.